Schislyaev/Cell_life/README.md

 If a shoot can kill a cell depends on cell Reflection parameter.
 If cell has it - the shoot will be reflected.
 Otherwise the cell will die.

+In a dashboard upscreen you can see a total amount of cells at the moment, all the unique colors ever been in the world, average strength

 <i>
 The options of developing this project:<br>
 1. Reshape the world to 3d.<br>